wekitOUNL/wekit_test/WEKITPrototypeHL/ReadMe.txt

 can record, save, load and replay basic movement and environment data for both platforms for now.

 Using the playmode in the Unity editor will let the user use the following commands via keybindings:

-r - start recording the data
-t - stop recording the data
-w - wipe the recorded or opened data in the temporary storage s - save all data from the temporary storage in a new local file l - load the local file's "test0" content into the temporary storage p - replay the data in the temporary storage

 Using the HoloLens Emulator will grant access to the following commands via tapping the cubes:

-upper left cube - start recording the data upper right cube - stop recording the data lower left cube - saving data (see "s" keybinding) lower right cube - loading data (see "l" keybinding) far left cube - wipe record (see "w" keybinding) far right cube - replay data (see "p" keybinding)
+r - upper right cube:
+start recording the data

+t - upper left cube:
+stop recording the data

+s - lower left cube:
+save all data from the temporary storage in a new local file

+l - lower right cube:
+load the local file's "test0" content into the temporary storage

+w - far left cube:
+wipe the recorded or opened data in the temporary storage

+p - far right cube:
+replay the data in the temporary storage from the beginning

+no- very far right cube:
+pause the replay or continue playing from the paused moment

 Note: All commands will stop the recording process.
 There are very
       basic replay functions (displaying the position and the gaze